zijianhuang/webapiclientgen/Readme.md

 **Remarks:**

-Microsoft has been releasing major upgrade of [.NET (Core) every year](https://en.wikipedia.org/wiki/.NET) since 2016, the libraries in this repository generally will follow the latest around half year after.
+* Microsoft has been releasing major upgrade of [.NET (Core) every year](https://en.wikipedia.org/wiki/.NET) since 2016, the libraries in this repository generally will follow the latest around half year after.
+* The public libraries are with .NET one version behind the latest version, while ASP.NET Demo app and the integration test suites with generated .NET client API are with current version of .NET.

 **.NET client side:**